exonum/exonum-doc/src/get-started/data-proofs.md

   uint64 balance = 3;

   // Additional fields:
-  // Number of transactions concerning the wallet. uint64 history_len = 4;
+  // Number of transactions related to the wallet. uint64 history_len = 4;
   // `Hash` of the Merkelized list of the transactions
-  // concerning the wallet.
+  // related to the wallet.
   exonum.crypto.Hash history_hash = 5;
 }
 ```

 These additional fields allow to prove to a light client that specific
-transactions (and no other transactions) concern the wallet, that is,
+transactions (and no other transactions) are related to the wallet,
-have changed its balance.
+that is, have changed its balance.

 Note that the `owner` field has a different type compared to the simple
 cryptocurrency.
 This is because we will use the general way to associate